Samuel Oldknow

 Samuel Oldknow (5 Oct 1756-18 Sep 1828) was born at Anderton, Lancashire, and he served an apprenticeship at his uncle's drapery business in Nottingham.
 In 1784 he moved to Stockport with the intention of building a cotton mill there in order to expand the muslin manufacturing business he had initially established at Anderton in 1782.
 Here he bought Hillgate House (NoteHillgate House is listed Grade II, List Entry No. 1356832.) for his residence and a warehouse on Higher Hillgate.
 The nearby Carr Silk Mills* also came into his possession and he used these for cotton-spinning while his own mill was being built on Higher Hillgate.
 At his new mill he installed spinning mules, invented by Samuel Crompton in 1779, and looms, the mill being powered by a Boulton and Watt steam engine.

 Muslin is plain-weave cotton textile woven in a wide range of weights from sheer to coarse fabric.
-It is mainly used to make dressesSheer muslin dress, c.1815., curtains and sheets.
+It is mainly used to make dressesSheer muslin dress., curtains and sheets.

 Samuel Oldknow.